walkabillylab/Can-ALE/Appendix/README.md

 ## Supplementary Appendix 3 – Walking and Active Transportation

-Table S.3. shows the descriptive statistics for walking to work and active transportation to work percentages, stratified by the 5 ALE classes for each year (2011, 2016, 2021).
+Supplementary Appendix 3 shows the descriptive statistics for walking to work and active transportation to work percentages, stratified by the 5 ALE classes for each year (2011, 2016, 2021).

 ### Table S.3 Summary of Active Commuting Rates Across ALE Groups